WantedGaming/l1jdb-new/implementation.md

         - Armors
         - Etc
     - Admin
-- admin header should similar, but with return or back to site
+- admin header be should similar, but with return or back to site
 - all pages should have hero section with search bar inside
 - index page should have 3 categories cards per row.
 - public index page should match admin dashboard with little differences